We are delighted to welcome three new members to the association.

-The GHG modelling workshop was hosted by IEA-Hydro and the Oak Ridge National Laboratory on 7–9 April.
+The GHG modelling workshop was hosted by IEA-Hydro and the Oak Ridge National Laboratory.
 The guidelines will enable companies and institutions to develop consistent computer models to measure GHG fluxes.

-Oliver Griffiths, IHA’s hydropower development director, took part in the workshop.
-He said: “This workstream is an important part of our efforts to develop robust evidence on the level of greenhouse gas emissions that can be attributed to individual hydropower developments, and to address some ill-informed comment on the subject.
+IHA participated in the workshop.
+The workstream is an important part of the association's efforts to develop robust evidence on the level of greenhouse gas emissions that can be attributed to individual hydropower developments, and to promote a better understanding of the subject.
 High-quality models will enable issues to be identified, and help efforts to minimise emissions from future schemes.

 You can find out more about IEA-Hydro here.